tykeal/homeassistant-rental-control/info.md

     -   Reservation url -- the URL to the reservation
 -   Integration with [Keymaster](https://github.com/FutureTense/keymaster) to
     control door codes matched to the number of events being tracked
+-   Custom calendars are supported as long as they provide a valid ICS file via an HTTPS connection.
+    -   Events on the calendar can be done in multiple ways, but all events will be treated as all day events (which is how all of the rental platforms provide events).
+    -   The event Summary (aka event title) _may_ contiain the word Reserved.
+        This will cause the slot name to be generated in one of two ways:
+        -   The word Reserved is followed by ' - ' and then something else, the something else will be used
+        -   The word Reserved is _not_ followed by ' - ' then the full slot will
+            be used
+        -   The Summary contains nothing else _and_ the Details contain something that matches an Airbnb reservation identifier of `[A-Z][A-Z0-9]{9}` that is a capital alphabet letter followed by 9 more characters that are either capital alphabet letters or numbers, then the slot will get this
+        -   If the the Summary is _just_ Reserved and there is no Airbnb code in the Description, then the event will be ignored for purposes of managing a lock code.
+        -   Technically any of the othe supported platform event styles for the Summary can be used and as long as the Summary conforms to it.
+        -   The best Summary on a manual calendar is to use your guest name.
+The entries do need to be unique over the sensor count worth of events or Rental Control will run into issues.
+    -   Additional information can be provided in the Description of the event and it will fill in the extra details in the sensor.
+        -   Phone numbers for use in generating door codes can be provided in one of two ways
+            -   A line in the Description matching this regular expression:
+                `\(?Last 4 Digits\)?:\s+(\d{4})` -- This line will always take
+                precedence for generating a door code based on last 4 digits.
+            -   A line in the Description matching this regular expression:
+                `Phone(?: Number)?:\s+(\+?[\d\. \-\(\)]{9,})` which will then
+                have the "air" squeezed out of it to extract the last 4 digits in the number
+        -   Number of guests
+            -   A line in the Description that matches: `Guests:\s+(\d+)$`
+            -   Alternatively, the following lines will be added together to get the data:
+                -   `Adults:\s+(\d+)$`
+                -   `Children:\s+(\d+)$`
+        -   Email addresses can be extracted from the Description by matching
+            against: `Email:\s+(\S+@\S+)`
+        -   Reservation URLS will match against the first (and hopefully only) URL in the Description

 ## Setup